futureinv/tuio_scratch/README.md

 With scratch4TUIO extension blocks, you can get x and y position and orientation angle of the following any fiducial markers:

 ## Licenza
-Distribuito con licenza .
+Distribuito con licenza BSD 3-Clause "New" or "Revised" License.
 Vedi il file `LICENSE.txt` per ulteriori informazioni.

 ## Ringraziamenti
 - [scratch-tuio-sandbox](https://github.com/parsodyl/scratch-tuio-sandbox)